CephalofairGames/frosthaven-faq/index.md

 <p><b>Can I place hazardous terrain from my attack modifier card if the target was killed by the attack's damage?</b> Yes.
 It is part of the attack ability and thus works even if the enemy dies.</p>

 <p><b>What happens to my Hazardous Terrain if I exhaust?
 If I have the three-check perk (Dormant Peace), will my Hazardous Terrain remain safe for my allies?</b> Your Hazardous Terrain are overlays  and will remain on the map after you exhaust.
 However, your three-check perk is much like an active effect - if you exhaust, your allies are no longer safe from its effects.</p>

+<p><b>Will my allied summons still treat my Hazardous Terrain as negative if I have the three-check Dormant Peace perk?<b> As long as the perk is active, allied summons will not avoid those hexes; they are no longer negative to your allies.
+An allied summoner still could not summon into a hazardous terrain hex; they aren't empty.</p>

 </details>
 <br>